-The Arduino is a family of microcontroller boards to simplify electronic design, prototyping and experimenting for artists, hackers, hobbyists, but also many professionals.
-People use it as brains for their robots, to build new digital music instruments, or to build a system that lets your house plants tweet you when they're dry.
+The Arduino is a family of

+microcontroller boards to simplify

+electronic design, prototyping

+and experimenting for artists,

+hackers, hobbyists, but also many

+professionals.
+People use it as brains for their robots, to

+build new digital music instruments, or to build a system

-Arduinos (we use the standard Arduino Uno) are built around an ATmega microcontroller - essentially a complete computer with CPU, RAM and Flash memory, and input/output pins, all on a single chip.
+Arduinos (we use the standard Arduino Uno R3) are built around an ATmega microcontroller - essentially a complete computer with CPU, RAM, Flash memory, and input/output pins, all on a single chip.
 Unlike, say, a Raspberry Pi, it's designed to attach all kinds of sensors, LEDs, small motors and speakers, servos, etc. directly to these pins, which can read in or output digital or analog voltages between 0 and 5 volts.
-The Arduino connects to your computer via USB, where you program it in a Javalike language from inside the free Arduino IDE by uploading your compiled code to the board.
+The Arduino connects to your computer via USB, where you program it in a simple language (C/C++, similar to Java) from inside the free Arduino IDE by uploading your compiled code to the board.